-Lorne introduced the paper and provided key points from the recent ARC meeting, noting that it was Craig and Deb's first ARC meeting.
-He also reported on a recent meeting of the Audit Chairs network which emphasised the challenging public finance climate and the expectation that public bodies will need to plan for continued constrained resource.
+Lorne introduced the paper and provided key points from the recent ARC meeting, noting that it was Craig and Deb (commissioners) first ARC committee meeting.
+It was noted that public finance will continue to be tightened and have agreed that flexibility is now not an option.